 You can make the stickers or cards to suit the theme.
 For example, martini glasses for cocktail events or running trainers for a sporting event.

 Paper Survey Forms

-Keep them short and to incentivise responses, offer free entry to the next event or a prize a sponsor has donated.
+Keep them short and to incentivise responses.
+Consider offering free entry to the next event or a prize a sponsor has donated.
 Perhaps offer a paper and a digital version of the survey so people can complete in the way that works best for them.

-There are lots of ways to collect feedback and by using a few different approaches you can get a clearer picture of the event as a whole and appeal to your attendees to respond in a way that suits them.
+There are lots of ways to collect feedback.
+By using a few different approaches, you can get a clearer picture of the event as a whole.
+Additionally, you can appeal to your attendees to respond in a way that suits them.

 Looking for more event ideas?
 You’ve come to the right place.
 Check out: 200 Event Ideas To Steal Today